-For the "eggs" Benedict:
+For the "eggs" Benedict

 - Extra firm tofu

-- Black pepper
+- Freshly ground black pepper

 - Kala namak (aka Indian black salt or Himalayan black salt) - Despite the name, black salt isn't all that salty.
 However, due to its sulfur compounds, kala namak helps give the tofu a slight "eggy" flavor.
 I used this brand of black salt.

 Open the package of tofu and drain any excess water.
-If you have a tofu press, press the tofu for 15 minutes.
+If you have a tofu press, press the tofu for 20 minutes.

 If you do not have a tofu press, place the block of tofu in the center of a clean, absorbent kitchen towel on a sturdy plate.
 Wrap the tofu with the towel.

-Place a heavy object, such as a large pot or some books on top of the tofu and press for 20 minutes.
+Place a heavy object, such as a large pot or some books on top of the tofu and press for 30 minutes.

-While the tofu is pressing, make the hollandaise sauce (See the vegan hollandaise post for instructional photos).
+While the tofu is pressing, make the hollandaise sauce (See the vegan Hollandaise post for instructional photos).

 Once the oil is heated or butter is melted, whisk in the chickpea flour.